epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 ### Multi-Task models

-You might be curious which model has the most parameters and how's their performance?

-Here is the comparison:

 ## NLP Tasks

 The goal of all NLP tasks is to understand the text(each word, relation between words, sentiment or the topic) and generate the text we want.
 The tasks below try to understand the text from word level, sentence level and document level.